offbynull/learn/Math/input/input.md

 For example, to test if 312.02 < 312.12:

  1. Integers are equal.
 Go to step 2.
- 2. Fractional being tested is less than_REL the other number's fractional.
+ 2. Fractional being tested is less than the other number's fractional.

 312.02 < 312.12 is true.